Sanskar531/Brain-Tumor-Segmentation-using-Unet/README.md

 .mat files, they are joined together using matlab and then exported as "./stacked.mat".

 Using the unet, we segmented those images using their true mask as leverage for the network to learn where the tumors are.

+Different loss functions were used since, the normal binary cross entropy did not cope well with the class imbalance we were having in our tumor masks.
+Hence, we used other loss function named Weighted cross entropy and dice loss which created much better results.

+## Note: The notebook has the same code as the python files.